codemagic-ci-cd/codemagic-docs/content/rest-api/teams.md

 #### Payload

-To successfully update a variable, it is necessary to provide the values for `value` and `secure` as JSON data.
+To successfully update a variable, it is necessary to provide the value for `value` as JSON data.
 It is not possible to update the value of the `secure` key on its own.

+Note that by default all updated values are encrypted.
+In order to not encrypt the updated variable, set the value of `secure` to `false`.

 An example payload: